“If I could smile from the heart, then I wouldn’t be so !@#$%& depressed!”

 When you finally get it, when you suddenly realize how life-changing this one technique can be, then please contact me and say, “You were totally right!”

 Note: This article was original published in 2012, but was completely revised and updated in 2016.
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.